-Each year ShadowCatcher independently identifies and provides financial and dramaturgical support to playwrights specifically for the creation of original, full-length plays with no restrictions on style or subject matter, but which broadly reflect the following priorities:
+Each year ShadowCatcher independently identifies and provides financial and developmental support to playwrights specifically for the creation of original, full-length plays with no restrictions on style or subject matter, but which broadly reflect the following priorities:

 PLAYS THAT UPLIFT: We are interested in plays that explore a wide range of topics, including dark and complex subject matter, but always with an ultimately redemptive and hopeful message.
-We don’t endorse prudishness, false optimism or oversimplification of complicated issues, but we want to promote stories that are empathetic, inspiring, and engender a feeling of positivity about our potential as human beings and the world we live in.
+We don’t endorse prudishness, phony optimism or oversimplification of complicated issues, but we want to promote stories that are empathetic, inspiring, and engender a feeling of positivity about our potential as human beings and the world we live in.

 PLAYS THAT CHALLENGE AND SURPRISE: We like plays that are adventurous in form and content – bold, unfamiliar stories from fresh and distinctive voices capable of shedding a uniquely personal light on universal themes, offering us new ways of seeing and understanding the world and ourselves.